When is a decision about hospice care made and who makes it?

-The first thing hospice will do is assist families in finding out whether the patient is eligible for any coverage of which they may not be aware.
+The first thing hospice will do is help families find out whether the patient is eligible for any coverage of which they are not aware.
 Hospice of Santa Cruz County will provide care for anyone who cannot pay.
 This is made possible by donations from our community.

 Do state and federal reviewers inspect and evaluate hospices?

 Yes.
 There are state licensure requirements that must be met by hospice programs in order to deliver care.
 Hospices must comply with federal regulations in order to be approved for reimbursement under Medicare.
 Hospices must also periodically undergo inspection to be sure they are meeting regulatory standards in order to maintain their license to operate and the certification that permits Medicare reimbursement.

 Does hospice provide any help to the family after the patient dies?

 Hospice of Santa Cruz County provides support for caregivers and family members after the death of a loved one.
 Individual grief support and group grief support is available for Hospice family members or for anyone in the community who has experienced a death of someone close to them.